 We were not able to do this tour.
 But he was highly recommended to us, so let’s leave the suggestion here!
 Whoever manages to do it, come back later to tell us how it went!

 Best time to travel to the Península de Maraú

-The rainy season in the Maraú Península runs from May to August, so it is best to avoid this season, as it can rain every day.
+The rainy season in the Maraú Península runs from May to August.
+It is best to avoid this season, as it can rain every day.
 Also, at this time, the roads are very bad and you can be stranded.

 Apart from that, the other times of the year promise days of blue skies, sun and maybe a little rain.
-Another tip that we give is to try to reconcile the trip with the full moon or new moon, as the landscapes of the Península are very influenced by the game of tides.
+Another tip that we give is to try to reconcile the trip with the full moon or new moon.
+The landscapes of the Península are very influenced by the game of tides.

 How to get to the Peninsula de Marau?

 The Península de Maraú is 270 km from Salvador (via Ferry) and 128 km from Ilhéus.
 For those coming by plane, these are the two closest airports.
 If you are coming from Salvador, the trip takes approximately 6 hours to Barra Grande and 2h30min from Ilhéus.You can also arrive in the Peninsula de Marau by boat from Camamu.

 What to do in Peninsula de Marau?

 – Spend the day in Ponta do Muta and stay until the sunset – Watch the sunset at Bar da Ro – Take the Bromeliads Trail (Trilha das Bromelias) – Enjoy the natural pools of Taipu de Fora – Enjoy the city-centre of Barra Grande – Spend the day at Algodoes Beach – Take the 5 Islands speedboat tour – Go for Stand-up Paddle in the mangrove of Taipu de Fora during sunset